 Use Your Mood Board to Design the Look of Your Website

-In my browser, I opened up the demo site for the Refined Theme.
+In my browser, I opened up the demo site for the WordPress theme I am switching to.

-This gave me an idea of what photos I might want to use in the different locations and how they all will look together.
+This gave me an idea of which photos I might want to use in the different locations and how they all will look together.

 It also helped me to plan the layout for my future homepage.